alexnathanson/BrightsignAPI/README.md

 * GPIO and UDP interactivity
 * html control interface with screen capture and local file list
 * websockets interface to turn on debugging mode?
-* test on other BS hardware
+* test on other BS hardware (its possible a restart function will need to be added after the node server is enable for the first time on a particular device)
+* retrieving the remote server file list may need to be redesigned when the actual server is setup, depending on how its configured